 A Guide to Leeuwarden is the guide for tourists, students and inquisitive inhabitants of Leeuwarden.
 We’d love to show you around on one of our walking tours.
 Below we wrote down the answers to the frequently asked questions.

 – Every Saturday at 12:00 (noon) there is an English Leeuwarden Free Tour.
 Besides this one we’ve got a few tours in other languages.
 On Tuesday, Wednesday, Thursday and Friday at 13:30 we do a Leeuwarden Tour (Dutch Only).
 On Saturday at 12:00 there will also be a Dutch tour.
 And at 14:00 there will be a Dutch and a German tour.
 And on Sunday there will be a Leeuwarden Tour (Dutch Only) at 12:00.
 It is also possible to book a a private tour on any day of the week.

 – Yes, please let us know in advance.
-Because of Covid19 we keep our groups at 16 people maximum.
+We keep our groups small.
 And we don’t like to dissapoint people, so please sign up beforehand at the Free Tour page.
 We will try to arrange an extra guide if neccecary.

 If you just wander over and there is still room for you, you are more than welcome.
 But if we don’t have any sign-ups there might not be a guide for an English tour.
 So please sign up, it’s really easy.

 – Yes, this is possible.
 Our guides are available thoughout the week.
-So send us a message and we can see if we can arrange a private tour for you.
+Via our website you can book a private tour on any day of the week.